The county attorney shall:

 Before a county attorney designates another county official or agency to assist with collection of debts, revenues, moneys, fines, penalties, restitution of court-appointed attorney fees or expense of a public defender, and forfeitures, the board of supervisors of the county must approve the designation.

 All fines, penalties, court costs, fees, and restitution for court-appointed attorney fees or expenses of a public defender which are delinquent as defined in section 602.8107 may be collected by the county attorney or the person procured or designated by the county attorney.
-In order to receive a percentage of the amounts collected pursuant to section 602.8107, the county attorney must file with the clerk of the district court a notice of full commitment to collect delinquent obligations.
-The notice shall contain a list of procedures which will be initiated by the county attorney.
+In order to receive a percentage of the amounts collected pursuant to section 602.8107, the county attorney must file annually with the clerk of the district court on or before July 1 a notice of full commitment to collect delinquent obligations and must file on the first day of each month a list of the cases in which the county attorney or the person procured or designated by the county attorney is pursuing the collection of delinquent obligations.
+The annual notice shall contain a list of procedures which will be initiated by the county attorney.
 Amounts collected by the county attorney or the person procured or designated by the county attorney shall be distributed in accordance with section 602.8107.

 6. Commence, prosecute, and defend all actions and proceedings in which a county officer, in the officer's official capacity, or the county is interested or a party.